K-PaaS/application-platform-guide-eng/install/application_platform/paasta_ap_min.md

 - Compilation

-When PaaS-TA AP and services are installed, BOSH creates a Compile task VM to compile the source, and then installs the compiled file on the destination VM and deletes the Compile task VM (the number of workers is the number of Compile VMs, the faster the compilation)
+When PaaS-TA AP min and services are installed, BOSH creates a Compile task VM to compile the source, and then installs the compiled file on the destination VM and deletes the Compile task VM (the number of workers is the number of Compile VMs, the faster the compilation)

 - Disk Size

-Disk size is persistent disk size of the VM where PaaS-TA AP and services are installed.
+Disk size is persistent disk size of the VM where PaaS-TA AP min and services are installed.

 - Networks